 Most of the traffic tickets issued for the violations listed above are considered petty offenses - not criminal offenses and are counted as moving violations by the Illinois Secretary of State.
 However, some of these offenses are treated more seriously than others and, in addition to high fines and court costs, may count as a strike against your driving privileges and cause insurance rate increases.
 Paying a failure to yield ticket will result in the entry of a conviction on your driving record.

 Additionally, if you have already had previous tickets and convictions on your driving record, a conviction may result in a driver’s license suspension for even a minor offense.
 In fact, for certain cases involving death or personal injury, a single conviction for failure to yield may result in the loss of driving privileges.
+For example, if you are convicted for Failure to Yield upon Entering a Construction or Maintenance Zone when Workers Are Present that resulted in property damage, injury or death ((11-908(a-1)), your license will be suspended.
 To learn more about the possible ramifications, please refer to the article posted on our Chicago Traffic Ticket and DUI Attorney Blog entitled Illinois Driver’s License Point System.Contact Illinois Failure to Yield Traffic Ticket Defense Lawyers

 If you have been charged with a failure to yield violation, including failing to yield to oncoming traffic or failure to yield to an emergency vehicle, contact the Chicago Area traffic ticket defense attorneys at The Davis Law Group, P.C. to discuss your case.
 A traffic ticket defense lawyer can ensure that you receive the best possible result in court.
 Call us at (847) 390-8500 or submit your information using the contact request form on our Contact Us page.